The Newt Membership

 The Newt in Somerset is a working farm.
 We accept no responsibility for any injury that the visitor could reasonably have avoided by following advice that appears on our website, maps, and signs around the Estate.
 As regards any property, we are only responsible for any loss or damage to such if caused by us whilst you are visiting the Estate.

 The perfect pitstop for a sip of cyder, tea or coffee.
 Plus freshly baked treats and light meals prepared by the Bakery Kitchen to fuel a stroll around the grounds.
-Try pastries, apple & cinnamon buns, soup, salads, sausage rolls or comforting braises showcasing our estate vegetables and meats.
-For hungry little ones, order a kids’ picnic to enjoy somewhere adventurous.
+Try pastries, apple & cinnamon buns, soup, salads or comforting braises showcasing our estate vegetables and meats.
+For hungry little ones, order a sausage roll and apple juice to enjoy somewhere adventurous.